Phalaenopsis: Phytochemistry

-Taxonomy and naming
+Taxonomy

 The genus Phalaenopsis was first formally described in 1825 by Carl Ludwig Blume and the description was published in Bijdragen tot de flora van Nederlandsch Indië.
 The name Phalaenopsis is derived from the Ancient Greek word φαλαινα (phalaina) meaning 'a kind of moth' with the suffix -opsis meaning 'having the appearance of' or 'like'.

 The genus name is abbreviated Phal. horticulturally.

 Infrageneric structure

-The large monophyletic genus "Phalaenopsis" is divided into several sub-units.
+The large monophyletic genus Phalaenopsis is divided into several sub-units.
 They are either regarded as subgenera or as sections.
 Not all of them are monophyletic.

 The subgenus Polychilos is monophyletic and it is divided into two subclades.
 The subgenus Phalaenopsis is paraphyletic under its current definition.
 Likewise the evidence shows that the subgenera Aphyllae and Parishianae, as currently defined, are not monophyletic.
 The position of the monotypic subgenus Proboscidioides, which only consists of Phalaenopsis lowii, suggests a close relationship with the subgenus Aphyllae.

 The following phylogenetic tree is a simplified tree to show the general placement of the main infrageneric groups.
 It is meant to give an overview, despite the contended monophyly of some of the respective groups.